Bid Rules for Informal Contracts

 14.14.
 Projects located off of Main and Centennial Campus are not required to comply with this policy.

 14.15.
-Any items or situations that are not mentioned in this rule shall be remedied using the best judgment of NC State Design and Construction Services.
+Any items or situations that are not mentioned in this rule shall be remedied using the best judgment of NC State Contract Construction.

 14.16.
-These rules are subject to change by NC State Design and Construction Services without notice.
+These rules are subject to change by NC State Contract Construction without notice.